 For The Filling

-- 2 sachets vanilla pudding powder for cooking
+- 32 grams (5 tablespoon) vanilla pudding powder , for cooking (2 small bags)

 - First, prepare the curd by draining it to make it a little drier.
 To do this, line a sieve with a kitchen towel or kitchen roll, put the curd in it and place it in the sink or over a bowl.
 Then prepare the short pastry.